devshum/devshum.github.io/README.md

 In front of you a straightforward DOM game(also adaptive and looks well on a phone), I'm glad that I successeded in creating this one using all the technics that I've already learnt and showed to you.
 As usual the project includes PUG(HTML preprocessor(with BEM)), SCSS(CSS preprocessor(CSS GRID)), clean JS, a couple of animation, especially I liked a cylinder animation when you push the fire button 💥

-Includes 3 event listeners, 1 callback function(init), important gamePlaying variable and lots of DOM manipulations
+Includes 3 event listeners, 1 callback function(init), important gamePlaying variable and lots of DOM manipulations.

-*The design created on my own
+*The design created on my own.

 ![Freebie Preview](preview/roulette.jpg)